esesmuedgars/IdeaKit/CONTRIBUTING.md

 - This Week in Swift [newsletter](https://swiftnews.curated.co).
 <br>

-- Subscribe to the newsletters (since it is for work related activities I've used Accenture e-mail);
+- Subscribe to the newsletters (since it is for work-related activities I've used Accenture e-mail);
-- Whitelist newsletter e-mails — while setting-up you will have to release and allow each sender (through [Bulk Email Digest](bulk.email.digest@accenture.com)) as they [authors] are sending their initial e-mails;
+- Whitelist newsletter e-mails — while setting up you will have to release and allow each sender (through [Bulk Email Digest](bulk.email.digest@accenture.com)) as they [authors] are sending their initial e-mails;
-- Optionally, create contact for each newsletter (makes it a little more convenient to create rule and contact images help differentiate newsletters at a glance):
+- Optionally, create a contact for each newsletter (makes it a little more convenient to create the rule and contact images help differentiate newsletters at a glance):

 <p align="center">
 <img alt="Microsoft Outlook: Newsletter contacts" src="https://github.com/esesmuedgars/IdeaKit/blob/assets/CONTRIBUTING/whitelisted_newsletter_contacts.png" />
 </p>

 - Create "Swift Newsletters" folder and add it to favorites;
-- Create a rule to move e-mails from whitelisted newsletters to dedicated folder:
+- Create a rule to move e-mails from whitelisted newsletters to a dedicated folder:

 <p align="center">
 <img alt="Microsoft Outlook: Move to folder rule" src="https://github.com/esesmuedgars/IdeaKit/blob/assets/CONTRIBUTING/move_to_folder_rule.png" />
 </p>

-All newsletters' issues are stored in seperate folder and doesn't cluster inbox.
+All newsletters' issues are stored in a separate folder and don't clutter the inbox.

 <p align="center">
 <img alt="Microsoft Outlook: Newsletters" src="https://github.com/esesmuedgars/IdeaKit/blob/assets/CONTRIBUTING/newsletters.png" />